TPG's mobile offering is lean and mean.

 TPG Mobile: Is there an app?

 Yes, there is.
 TPG’s app is available on iOS and Android and allows you to monitor and manage both your broadband and mobile services.
-You can monitor your usage, view your bills and get in touch with TPG’s customer support team.
+Dubbed My TPG, the app lets you monitor your usage, view your bills and get in touch with TPG’s customer support team.
 And that’s about it.
 You can’t do a lot of things most modern service management apps offer, such as live chat or paying your bill.

 Both apps have copped a belting when it comes to customer reviews.
-The TPG Mobile app currently has a 1.3 out of 5-star rating on the Apple App Store and a 1.4 out of 5-star rating on the Google Play store.
+The My TPG app currently has a 1.2 out of 5-star rating on the Apple App Store and Google Play store.
 This is a fair representation of our own experience with the app and online account management system.

 TPG Mobile alternatives

-If you're not quite sold on what TPG Mobile has to offer, but like the idea of something similar then it might be worth checking out another Vodafone MVNO like Felix, iiNet or Lebara.
+If you're not quite sold on what TPG has to offer in terms of mobile plans, but like the idea of something similar then it might be worth checking out another Vodafone MVNO like Felix, iiNet or Lebara.
 You might end up finding a plan with the same coverage, a similar sum of included data and a price tag that's just as budget-friendly.

-Check out the widget below for a timely round-up of TPG Mobile alternatives that offer at least 50GB of monthly data (ranked by overall value).
+Check out the widget below for a timely round-up of popular TPG alternatives.

 How we review mobile providers